inverno-io/inverno-mods/inverno-irt/README.md

 }
 ```

-Lambdas are handy when there's a need for very specific pipes, however the recommended way to create pipes is to define them in Java as static methods returning the `Pipe` implementation in order to keep the template readable.
+Lambdas are handy when there's a need for very specific pipes.
+However, the recommended way to create pipes is to define them in Java as static methods returning the `Pipe` implementation in order to keep the template readable.
 Above pipe can be defined in a Java class as follows:

 ```java
 package io.inverno.example.app_irt.pipes;